This post may contain affiliate links.

 Leftovers

-What to serve with Shakshuka
+What Else to serve with Shakshuka

-- Sides, sprinkles and dips – Avocado, chopped chilli, mint, coriander or diced red onion would work
+- Sides, sprinkles and dips – Avocado, chopped chilli, mint, coriander or diced red onion would work.

 Recipe Tip